MbinOrg/mbin/docs/admin_guide.md

 Save and close the file.

+> [!Note]
-Note: you can increase the number of running messenger jobs if your queue is building up (i.e. more messages are coming in than your messengers can handle)
+> You can increase the number of running messenger jobs if your queue is building up (i.e. more messages are coming in than your messengers can handle)

 We also use supervisor for running Mercure job: